Free or a small charge

-You can organise a Play Street this involves closing the street where you live to traffic to “give children the chance to play safely in their street without danger from traffic”.
+You can organise a Play Street or Street Party this involves closing the street where you live to traffic to “give children the chance to play safely in their street without danger from traffic”.
 This can be for a maximum of three hours, allowing children to play outside and set it up for any day of the week.
 To find out more about how to go about organising a Play Street or street party please visit.
-Play Streets
+Play Streets or Street Parties

 Clubs, activities and sessions (charged)